jadkins-me/ant_exporter/README.md

 This has been tested on Debian 12 fresh install, YMMV on different distro's.

+* It's assumed you are the `root` user on the machine to install this application - It is also completely possible to `update` docker to allow this all to be done as a `normal` user, by adding the account to the docker group - please read up on the implications of this.

+* I love `sudo` and everything I do has `sudo` infront of it - sorry that isn't supported...
+If you need to elevate your normal user account to `root` - please do `sudo su -` to bump your permissions.

 1) Update the Linux distro applying packge updated : `apt update && apt upgrade -y`

 2) Install docker, and git to allow the code to be used : `apt install docker-compose git`